Andrea-Fox/peopleCounter/README.md

 The SparkFun library also supports more formats for the threshold: for example one can set that a movement is detected whenever the distance is between two values.
 However, more information for the interested reader can be found on the corresponding page.

-*My suggestion is to observe the average distance measured from the sensor in each area and then use as threshold a value to 80% of the average distance*
+With the updated code (however only for esp32 at the moment) the threshold is automatically calculated by the sensor.
+To do so it is necessary to position the sensor and, after turning it on, wait for 10 seconds without passing under it.
+After this time, the average of the measures for each zone will be computed and the thereshold for each ROI will correspond to 80% of the average value.

+The calibration of the threshold can also be triggered by a MQTT message.
+An example for doing so is in the file  `integration_with_home_assistant.md`.

 ### How to invert the two zones